floriankraemer/floriankraemer.github.io/_posts/How-we-educate-developers-is-flawed.markdown

 ## Coupling & Cohesion

 At least for me, coupling and cohesion are the fundamental problems of software development.
-Everything else is just a tool or methodology to address those two.

 Cohesion refers to how closely related the responsibilities and internal elements of a module are.
 A highly cohesive module has a clear, focused purpose, with all its parts working together to perform a single task.
 This makes the module easier to understand, maintain, and reuse.
 For example, a UserService that exclusively handles user-related operations demonstrates high cohesion by keeping related logic together.